Primary Representative Sport

 Representative events for students with disabilities are conducted in swimming, cross country and athletics.
 The representative pathway begins at the Diocesan carnival and then progresses as for the able bodied events.
 Students who are enrolled at schools affiliated with the Broken Bay Primary School Sports Council and who are officially classified and subsequently included on the ‘Master List’ with the appropriate sport body are eligible to compete.

-The events are conducted as multi-disability events as advised by the Australian Paralympic Committee and are also referred to as Multi Class (swimming) and Para Athletes (athletics and cross country).
+The events are conducted as multi-disability events and are also referred to as Multi Class (swimming) and Para Athletes (athletics and cross country).